-Sculpture by the Sea has one designated access point for visitors with limited mobility and/or using a wheelchair.
+Marks Park provides the best access to a large selection of sculptures, the area is mostly flat and grassed.
 This area is also the designated drop-off and pick-up zone for visitors requiring accessible entrance to the site.
+The location of the drop-off area is on the corner of Kenneth Street and Mark’s Lane.
 Vehicle owners will then have to seek parking elsewhere, where normal parking restrictions will continue to apply.
-The location of the drop-off area is on the corner of Kenneth Street and Mark’s Lane.
 To drop off and pick up at the designated area you will need to display your disability permit to the traffic controller to enter Fletcher Street.

 For more information on bus routes and timetables click here.

-If you are planning a group tour of the exhibition and require assistance with limited mobility group access, please call the Site Office on +61 2 8399 0233 to arrange provisions for easy access to the drop-off zones and the exhibition site.
+If you are planning a group tour of the exhibition and require assistance with limited mobility group access, please call the Site Office on +61 2 8399 0233.